KeithG33/ChessBot-Battleground/tutorials/tutorial_usage_and_tips.md

 The returned `scores` will be a tuple of `(p1_score, p2_score)` with the usual +1 for win, 0.5 for draw, and 0 for loss.

-## 7. GamePlay App
+## 🎮 7.
+GamePlay App

-Of course the most important thing is playing your bot and seeing it it beats you..
+Of course the most important thing is playing your bot and seeing it it beats you.

 ```bash
 chessbot play "simple_chessbot" \